Crisis lays bare poverty in Geneva as thousands queue for food

 "The restaurants have received assistance, but not me.
 I have nothing to eat."

-Odmaa Myagmarjavzanlkham, a 27-year-old undocumented migrant from Mongolia, also said she had nowhere else to turn, since she could no longer find work cleaning houses, and all of her husband´'gardening jobs had also disappeared.
+Odmaa Myagmarjavzanlkham, a 27-year-old undocumented migrant from Mongolia, also said she had nowhere else to turn, since she could no longer find work cleaning houses, and all of her husband’s gardening jobs had also disappeared.

 "There is no work.
 We can’t find the food," she said.